10 Tips for exporting vector assets from Sketch to Android

 2. Avoid using masks

 Masks made using Sketch are not supported by the current version of Android API.
-Any maskings made in Sketch are ignored by Android VectorDrawble (AVD), and masks made in Sketch will straight up crash Adobe Illustrator sometimes.
+Any maskings made in Sketch are ignored by Android VectorDrawble (AVD), and masks made in Sketch would sometimes crash Adobe Illustrator.
 If there’s a situation where a shading effect needs to be created, an overlapping shape on top of the existing layer should be used in favor of masks.

 3. Make outlines, not strokes